owl-Dr/Database_tutorial/proj1/project/README.md

 ## Contributors

-- **Harshit Tomar (GitHub: harshittomar11, Roll No: 2201AI15):** Contributed to the frontend development, including the design and layout of web pages.
+- **Harshit Tomar ( Roll No: 2201AI15):** Contributed to the frontend development, including the design and layout of web pages.
-- **Deep Das (GitHub: deepdas, Roll No: 2201AI55):** Contributed to the backend development, including database management and server-side scripting.
+- **Deep Das ( Roll No: 2201AI55):** Contributed to the backend development, including database management and server-side scripting.

 ## Getting Started